-A mindful approach to life keeps Stephanie Rice calm, centred and ready to achieve her goals.
-The Olympic superstar shares the clarifying influence of meditation on her life outside the pool.
+The Olympic superstar shares the clarifying influence of meditation on life in and out of the pool.

 After years of pouring every ounce of energy into their chosen sport, it can be a challenge for elite athletes to adjust to regular life after retirement.
 This is a challenge three-time Olympic gold medallist Stephanie Rice has embraced gracefully, using meditation and a holistic approach to health to learn to live for the now, not with her eye on the next sports prize.

 “It’s been tough – when I was training I had a very strict routine with my health and exercise,” Stephanie says.
 “It was always a big necessity, in order to swim well, to eat the right food at the right times, and obviously exercise.
 And it was very unbalanced.
 Right after the London Olympics, I kind of wanted to go the other way and not exercise, eat the foods that I had deprived myself of for so long.
 After a month I got over that as well.”

 Transitioning from vegetarian to vegan and back again, it’s been a search for the right balance, and along the way she has educated herself on smaller quantities and learning to enjoy the foods she has wanted to eat, not those prescribed for an Olympic swimmer.